-- 1. Access to phase 2 and selected phase 3 trials that are appropriate for a community practice setting and meet the needs of the patients served by the proposed Network Affiliates. - 2.
-Access to a clinical trials management system that includes Web-based eligibility review and central registration and access to electronic consent forms tailored to meet the language and cultural needs of patients served by the affiliate. - 3.
-Agreement by the LI and Network Affiliates to use a common IRB (section 9.2.6). - 4.
+- Access to phase 2 and selected phase 3 trials that are appropriate for a community practice setting and meet the needs of the patients served by the proposed Network Affiliates.
+Describe the LI current trial portfolio and summarize accruals to therapeutic clinical trials for the LI. - 2.
+Access to a clinical trials management system that includes web-based eligibility review and central registration and access to electronic consent forms tailored to meet the language and cultural needs of patients served by the proposed affiliates.

+- 3. Strategies to overcome barriers to clinical trial participation. - 4.
 Safety and quality control monitoring capability. - 5.
 Training for Network Affiliate personnel and opportunities for network personnel to receive CME, CNE, and ACRP maintenance certification. - 6.
-Tumor boards with capability for virtual meeting participation by Network Affiliate personnel. - Lead Institution must document the mechanism(s) in place for assuring oversight of the scientific aspects and patient safety of the clinical trials available to Network Affiliates.
+Tumor boards with capability for virtual meeting participation by Network Affiliate personnel. - 7.
+Oversight of the clinical trial scientific aspects and patient safety of the clinical trials available to Network Affiliates.